Terrell Subdivision

 The Terrell Subdivision is a railroad line owned by CSX Transportation in the U.S. state of North Carolina.
 The line runs from Mount Holly, North Carolina, to Terrell, North Carolina, for a total of 23.2 mi.
-At its southern end the line continues north from the Charlotte Subdivision and at its northern end the line comes to an end at Duke Power.
+At its southern end the line continues north from the Charlotte Subdivision and at its northern end the line comes to an end at Marshall Steam Station, owned by Duke Power.